mlabs-haskell/cardanow/README.md

 ### Notes

+- [This Architecture document](./docs/Caching%20Infrastructure%20Architecture%20Design.pdf) adds some details on how this system should be deployed to make it secure and isolate different parts from each other.

 - The build script for each indexer will need a way to query the indexer and detect if it is done processing all the data from the node [example][2].

 - Snapshots produced by cardano-db-sync are dependent on [the architecture][3].
 We will initially only support `x86_64`.